noshiobec/British_Airyways_data-science_job_simulation/README.md

 ![image](https://github.com/noshiobec/British_Airyways_data-science_job_simulation/assets/96450822/5547396f-9ea1-40ec-baa6-def29595e629)

 ### Introduction:
-This task involves gathering and analysing customer feedback sourced from the web.
-The aim is to extract valuable insights from this dataset to enhance strategic decision-making within the organization and elevate customer satisfaction levels. <p style="color: darkblue;"><strong>The Python codes and presentation of findings can be found in the GitHub files in this repository.</strong></p>
+<p style="text-align: justify;">This task involves gathering and analysing customer feedback sourced from the web.
+The aim is to extract valuable insights from this dataset to enhance strategic decision-making within the organization and elevate customer satisfaction levels.</p>
+<p style="color: darkblue;"><strong>The Python codes and presentation of findings can be found in the GitHub files in this repository.</strong></p>

 ### Scraping Data from Skytrax Reviews:
-In this phase, data was extracted from Skytrax reviews, specifically focusing on feedback related to British Airways.
+<p style="text-align: justify;">In this phase, data was extracted from Skytrax reviews, specifically focusing on feedback related to British Airways.
 Utilizing Python code provided in the Jupyter Notebook, a comprehensive dataset was compiled, encompassing various customer sentiments and experiences with the airline.
-This process involved extracting text-based reviews, ratings, and other relevant information from Skytrax, ensuring a robust and diverse dataset for analysis.
+This process involved extracting text-based reviews, ratings, and other relevant information from Skytrax, ensuring a robust and diverse dataset for analysis.</p>

 ### Cleaning and Analyzing Customer Feedback Data:
-Following the data collection phase, the dataset underwent thorough cleaning and analysis.
+<p style="text-align: justify;">Following the data collection phase, the dataset underwent thorough cleaning and analysis.
 Measures were taken to ensure data quality and integrity, including removing duplicates, handling missing values, and standardizing text formats.
 Subsequently, advanced analytical techniques such as topic modelling, sentiment analysis, and word clouds were applied to delve into the dataset.
-These analyses revealed valuable insights into customer sentiments, preferences, and pain points, providing actionable information for enhancing the airline's services and addressing customer needs effectively.
+These analyses revealed valuable insights into customer sentiments, preferences, and pain points, providing actionable information for enhancing the airline's services and addressing customer needs effectively.</p>

 ### Analysis and Insights: